ElderINTERalliance/WikiRaces/README.md

 Limitations:
- - due to xss, I cannot tell what url an iframe is on without hosting it.

  - Design I know will work: Shortest time wins
  - Design I want: get shortest time, and shortest number of links.
  - If I'm hosting this on my home network, I am not going to be able to host all of the Wikipedia pages due to network limitations.